 Driving a motor vehicle to and from school is a privilege - not a right.
-Students may not loiter around or be in their vehicle nor leave the school grounds in their vehicle during the school day without permission from the administration and signing out on the appropriate form in the principal's office.
+Students may not loiter around, or be in their vehicle, orleave the school grounds in their vehicle during the school day without permission from the administration and signing out on the appropriate form in the principal's office.

 The school parking lot was designed to provide safety and order for the parking of students, staff, and visitor vehicles.
 The following parking regulations are to be adhered to during the school day.
 Individuals are expected to register and then display on their rearview mirror the school issued authorized parking identification in their vehicle at all times.
-(Students will be issued one identification tag.
-A fee will be charged for additional tags and for replacement tags.)
+Students will be issued one identification tag.
+A fee will be charged for additional tags and for replacement tags.
 Individuals are expected to park within the lines identified for parking within the school parking lot.
-Parking in the circle drive area is for visitors only; not for students enrolled at Monticello High School.
-Students may park in the next parking area which is north of the gym and art areas.
-If no spaces remain in this area students may park in the area to the west of the art, family consumer science, and industrial tech rooms.
-The parking lot area to the south of the band room, auditorium, agriculture room, and industrial tech area are designated for school employees.
-The administration reserves the right to change the parking arrangements for special events.
-Changes in parking arrangements will be announced to the students in the daily announcements(verbally and email).
+Parking in the circle drive area is for visitors only, not for students enrolled at Monticello High School.
+Students may park in the next parking area, which is north of the gym and art areas.
+If no spaces remain in this area, students may park in the area to the west of the art, family consumer science, and industrial tech rooms.
+The parking lot area to the south of the band room, auditorium, agriculture room, and industrial tech area is designated for school employees.
+The administration reserves the right to change the parking arrangements (verbally and by email).
 Violations of the parking provisions may result in a \$10 fine.
 Students who pay their fines within 48 hours of the violation may have their fine reduced to \$5.
 A person who parks in a handicap area may be assessed a \$100 fine for the first and all further violations.
 Parking fines must be paid in full before the student graduates and/or leaves the district.